swimhelenhsu/StaRSFine/Stars_Fine_Spring2019Report2_comments.md

 The experiments up to this point have tested the filter's ability to form sand exclusion zones.
 Monroe suggested that the team simulate real life AguaClara filter conditions as best as possible.
 Therefore, it was designed so that the inlet, below the filter would simulate filtration. **[What are sand exclusion zones?Explain either in previous work/introduction]**

 The design also considered the rate at which injection and extraction would occur.
-Essentially, the respective injection and extraction rates were calculated based on backwash velocity and the respective design of the team's apparatus.
+Aguaclara plant sand filters perform filtration by running water through and extracting from the sand bed at controlled rates.
+The respective injection and extraction rates were calculated based on backwash velocity and the respective design of the team's apparatus.
 This is calculated in the Python code in the [manual](#Manual) below.
+These rates were converted to RPM for the use of peristaltic pumps in ProCoDa, marked as inject and extract.
 The values for the first trial were as follows:
 | Injection Flow Rate     | Extraction Flow Rate
 |---------------------------|-----------------------|
 | 36.67 mL/s | 18.36 mL/s      |